 Testers’ Island Discs

 Tester Neil Studd takes a fresh approach to interviewing with his podcast, Testers’ Island Discs.
 He hosts guest speakers, and while discussing all things testing, he asks his guests what five songs they would bring to the “Testers’ Desert Island.”
-This leads to lively discussion about the music, his guests’ backgrounds and interests, and of course – testing.
-Check out Episode 53, when Neil chats with junior tester Kelly Kenyon about recruitment into the world of software development, and seeks to answer how we can encourage newcomers into the world of testing.
+This leads to a lively discussion about the music, his guests’ backgrounds and interests, and testing.
+Check out Episode 53, when Neil chats with junior tester Kelly Kenyon about recruitment into the world of software development and seeks to answer how we can encourage newcomers into the world of testing.

 Quality Bits

-This post was contributed by Paula Americo, Educational Content Creator at University of Provar.
-To learn more about University of Provar’s educational offerings for professionals at all stages of their testing journey, visit the UP page.
+Paula Americo, an Educational Content Creator at the University of Provar, contributed to this post.
+To learn more about the University of Provar’s educational offerings for professionals at all stages of their testing journey, visit the UP page.